buscandoaverroes/machine-learning/README.md

-# machine-learning
+# Machine Learning Repository
-A place for sharing ML knowledge among SFS students and recent grads
+A place for sharing ML knowledge among SFS students and recent grads.

 ## Introduction
 When I was a student at SFS I fell in love with machine learning.
 It makes sense, given that decisions once handled only by....
 It's technically difficult, often misunderstood, and it raises so many ethical questions.
 I wanted to understand all of these things,